 “Yeah, likewise.
 Oh well, be seeing you around.”

-a headlong rush of exotic details and events, which in the simple rush
+Instead, there's a headlong rush of exotic details and events, which in

-or thirty thousand words, or perhaps spun off a sequel or two.
+another twenty or thirty thousand words, or perhaps spun off a sequel or

-have been a good idea).
+that might not have been a good idea).
 Or better yet, it would have

 been fascinating to have gotten a better look into the lives of these four-armed

 Lupoff, in his book Edgar Rice Burroughs, Master of Adventure suggests

 that the resemblance of the four-armed giants in Tam, Son of the Tiger

 to the four-armed, giant Green Men of Mars may not be entirely coincidental.

 The Tharks are a good collective name for the giants of Irimatri, who seem